10 Secrets of Victoria’s Secret Employees

 6. Victoria’s Secret employees get sweet perks.

 If they’re willing to deal with the occasional gross encounter, Victoria’s Secret employees can take advantage of benefits many retail workers don’t get.
 One of them is paid time off.
-“Even though I was only a part-time associate, because I worked so many hours, they did give me paid time off,” Andrea says.
+“Even though I was only a part-time associate, because I worked so many hours, they did give me paid time off,” Andrea said.
 “Most places I’ve worked for, you only get paid time off if you’ve been there for a year or are a full-time associate, so being a part-time associate and being able to have paid time off without being there for a year is really rare and something that we really appreciated as associates.”

 The pay is also competitive compared to similar businesses.
 According to Andrea, “Victoria’s Secret has a yearly raise, and I went from making $11.50 to $22.14 when I left [after four years].”